Skip to main content

 Scan your code before committing changes:

-# Scan staged files
+# Scan a directory (e.g. staged or modified)

 2. CI/CD Integration